Checklist: 5 New Year’s resolutions for every small business owner

 - Cloud computing, such as DropBox, iCloud Drive and Microsoft OneDrive, for easy online storage and accessibility.
 Make it a 2019 resolution to order and file all your business documents for easy access.

-3. To focus on your business’s online marketing
+3. Focus on your business’s online marketing

 According to Deloitte’s Connected Small Businesses 2017 report, take-up of digital tools is accelerating among small businesses in Australia.
 Small businesses that have ‘advanced’ levels of digital engagement compared to those that have a ‘basic’ level are: